UPDATED 16 November 2022

 If you have not been offered a third primary dose and feel you are eligible for one, we recommend you contact your medical team or GP.

-- In England, you can book your spring booster on the NHS website.
+- In England, you can book your booster doses on the NHS website.

-- In Wales, your Health Board GP will contact you to arrange your appointment.
+- In Wales, your Health Board will contact you to arrange your appointment.
+You can read more on the Welsh Government website.

-Blood Cancer UK has further information on the Spring booster which you may find useful.
+Blood Cancer UK has further information on the vaccine schedule which you may find useful.

 The COVID-19 vaccine is more likely to be effective if you have a functioning immune system.
 This means that people who have just had their stem cell transplant may need to wait a few months before they can be vaccinated: